vprashant4/IndiaCovid19Dashboard/README.md

-# India Covid19 Dashboard
+# India Covid-19 Dashboard

-###### Top 10 confirmed, cured, deaths cases visualisation, mortality rate and total state cases on map visualisation, daily case counts, Indian state filters which we can see cases by states.
+###### Top 10 confirmed, cured, deaths cases visualisation, mortality rate and total state cases on map visualisation, daily case counts, Indian state filters which we can see cases by statewise.

 ![](India_Covid19_Dashboard.png)